-These regulatory accounting statements have been prepared in accordance with Standard Special Condition A30 (the condition) of National Grid Gas plc's NTS gas transporter licence issued under the Utilities Act 2000 (the licence) and in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board and as adopted by the European Union.
-They are prepared on the basis of all IFRS accounting standards and interpretations that are mandatory for periods ending 31 March 2009 and in accordance with applicable United Kingdom law and Article 4 of the European Union IAS regulation.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board and as adopted by the European Union.
+They are prepared on the basis of all IFRS accounting standards and interpretations that are mandatory for periods ending 31 March 2010 and in accordance with the Companies Act 2006 applicable to companies reporting under IFRS and Article 4 of the European Union IAS regulation.
 The 2009 comparative financial information has also been prepared on this basis.

-These regulatory accounting statements have been prepared on a historical cost basis, except for the revaluation of certain financial instruments.
+The consolidated financial statements have been prepared on a historical cost basis, except for the revaluation of derivative financial instruments and investments classified as available for sale.

-These regulatory accounting statements are presented in pounds sterling, which is the functional currency of NGG.
+These consolidated financial statements are presented in pounds sterling, which is the functional currency of the Company.

-The preparation of regulatory accounting statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from these estimates.